restore280/governance/BYLAWS.md

 7. **Product Inclusion and Humane Design.**
    - Products and services are developed with accessibility standards, cultural sensitivity, language inclusion, and universal design principles in mind; user research and testing include diverse participants.
    - The corporation aims to follow Boston Consulting Group’s personalization best-practice index where consistent with user privacy, accessibility, and the public-benefit purpose.
-   - The corporation aligns design goals with the Center for Humane Technology’s standards by running a pre-launch humane-risk check (attention load, manipulation risk, dark-pattern audit) and documenting mitigations.
+   - The corporation aligns design goals with the Center for Humane Technology’s standards by running a pre-launch humane-risk check, including attention load, manipulation risk, and dark-pattern audit, and documenting mitigations.
 8. **Complaint Resolution.**
-   - The CPO maintains clear procedures for reporting DEI concerns.
+   - The People Lead maintains clear procedures for reporting DEI concerns.
 All complaints are investigated promptly and thoroughly.
 Protection from retaliation is guaranteed.
 Regular reporting on complaint patterns and resolutions is provided to employees.
 9. **Community Engagement.**
    - The corporation partners with organizations serving underrepresented communities, supports initiatives that advance equity in technology, provides mentorship and internship opportunities to underrepresented groups, and shares DEI best practices and learnings with the broader technology community.
 10. **Review and Updates.**